Large Energy Users

 - Qualifying entities will be ranked by amount of contribution to the NJCEP fund in FY 2014 from all eligible facilities (400 kW average annual billed peak demand or greater).

-- Once qualified, entities will be approved to submit their Final Energy Efficiency Plan (FEEP) for fund reservation.
+- Once qualified, entities will be approved to submit their Draft Energy Efficiency Plan (DEEP) for fund reservation or the Final Energy Efficiency Plan (FEEP) for commitment.

 - $4 million